A Woman’s Place is Everywhere

 Just like in other countries, women in South Africa were viewed as not being competent or mature enough to have any roles outside of the household.
 In addition to this, their freedom of movement was heavily infringed.
 In 1956, a group of strong and fearless women, of all races, came together to march against legislation that required ‘people of color’ to carry a “pass” at all times.
-This pass was a document of permission which allowed them to enter “restricted” areas during the apartheid regime.
+This pass was a document of permission that allowed them to enter “restricted” areas during the apartheid regime.
 Over 20,000 women from all over the country took to the streets in one of the biggest demonstrations of the country.
 These brave women sent a clear, public message that they refuse to be silenced or have their freedom taken from them by unjust laws.

 Women’s Day in South Africa is celebrated to give recognition to the courage and strength of these women.
-This day serves as a reminder of the crucial role that women play not only in our country but in society as whole.
+This day serves as a reminder of the crucial role that women play not only in our country but in society as a whole.
 August 9th was a day that women were given a voice.
-They did not just fight only for their rights, but for the rights of the future women of South Africa as well.
+They did not just fight only for their rights, but the rights of the future women of South Africa as well.

 “Wathint’ abafazi, wathint’ imbokodo” (“You Strike a Woman, You Strike a Rock”)